 Women's Transitional Care Services, Inc. [WTCS] is a not-for-profit organization, founded in 1976 with the mission to work toward peace in the world by the elimination of violence in our communities.
 We provide services in five different locations in Douglas, Jefferson, and Franklin Counties in Kansas.
-Number of services provided during our last Fiscal Year: 24-hour crisis line: over 1,450 crisis calls; Emergency shelter: about 350 women and children; Support group for survivors: over 100 women; Community education and outreach: over 2700 people; Peer counseling: over 1000 women; Children's program: 179 children in shelter.
+Number of services provided during our last Fiscal Year: 24-hour crisis line: over 1,550 crisis calls; Emergency shelter: 278 women and children; Community education and outreach: over 2000 people; Peer counseling: over 1000 women; Children's program: 123 children in shelter.

-WTCS has 20 staff, including the Executive Director and approximately 57 trained volunteers.
+WTCS has 18 staff, including the Executive Director and approximately 57 trained volunteers.
 Our history, structure, and staff demonstrate that the organization is capable of putting the proposed program into action.